nihalshetty-boop/cf_ai_task-reminder-agent/PROMPTS.md

-LLM (recommend using Llama 3.3 on Workers AI), or an external LLM of your choice Workflow / coordination (recommend using Workflows, Workers or Durable Objects) User input via chat or voice (recommend using Pages or Realtime) Memory or state
+LLM (recommend using Llama 3.3 on Workers AI), or an external LLM of your choice Workflow / coordination (recommend using Workflows, Workers or Durable Objects) User input via chat or voice (recommend using Pages or Realtime) Memory or state.
 For this project, I have the following idea: There are tons of things I do periodically (wash my car, vacuum, do laundry, clean bathroom, cut my hair, replace toothbrush etc.) and I don't want to think about what is the last time I did a particular task.
 This agent can periodically remind me of any particular task from the list which is due based on it's mentioned frequency.
 Help me build this but I will be making the code changes.
 You will only tell me what to do.
 DO NOT MAKE FILE CHANGES YOURSELF.

-I want to use llama 3.3 instead of an openai model.
+- I want to use llama 3.3 instead of an openai model.

 - Can you go through my project and check for formatting, any issues, and mismatches?